20+ organised urban events

 What is Nordic Works*?

-Nordic Works brings together a wide spectrum of young Finnish and Norwegian architect offices and urban development experts.
+Nordic Works* brings together a wide spectrum of young Finnish and Norwegian architect offices and urban development experts into a joint company.

 Nordic Works’ method uses architectural planning as a tool for discussion and problem solving.
 We specialize in user-oriented and participatory urban planning for municipalities, businesses and communities.
 This way, we make the planning of cities and urban environments visible while strengthening people’s opportunities to impact their own living environment.